stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 ## business performance | KPIs & OKRs

-Lastly, we recommend turning on “KPIs” to manage KPIs and OKRs.
+Lastly, we recommend turning on “KPIs” to manage KPIs and/or OKRs.

-Any KPI added to an item in the strategy tree, will be deemed a “strategic KPI”.
+KPIs added to an item in the strategy tree, will be deemed a “strategic KPI”.

 KPIs can be tagged to one or more Balanced Scorecard quadrants, as well as the properties of @org-design.
 This makes filtering on KPIs very powerful, for example: “_I want to see sales and marketing KPIs that belong to @G/APAC/Australia, that I am not a member of but need attention_”.